josmar-crwdstffng/angular/aio/content/guide/router-tutorial.md

     </div>

 Try navigating to a non-existing route on your application, such as `http://localhost:4200/powers`.
-This route doesn't match anything defined in your `app.module.ts` file.
+This route does not match anything defined in your `app.module.ts` file.
 However, because you defined a wildcard route, the application automatically displays your `PageNotFound` component.

 ## Next steps

-At this point, you have a basic application that uses Angular's routing feature to change what components the user can see based on the URL address.
+At this point, you have a basic application that uses the routing feature in Angular to change what components the user can see based on the URL address.
 You have extended these features to include a redirect, as well as a wildcard route to display a custom 404 page.

 For more information about routing, see the following topics: